hashgraph/hedera-improvement-proposal/HIP/hip-0000-atomic-transactions-chain.md

 ## Reference Implementation

 ## Rejected Ideas
-We rejected the idea to add the support of conditional branching to the atomic transactions chain, because we don't think it's useful compared to the increase of complications in implementing the HIP.
+We rejected the idea to add the support of conditional branching to the batch transactions, because we don't think it's useful compared to the increase of complications in implementing the HIP.

 ## Open Issues